-Since its inception in July 2017, the foundation, through the remarkable generosity of individuals who have donated or participated in fundraising events, has made a profound impact, enabling Marisa’s parents, Cyndi and Greg, to pay forward the kindness of others.
+Through the remarkable generosity of individuals who have donated or participated in fundraising events, the foundation has made a profound impact since its inception in July 2017, enabling Marisa’s parents, Cyndi and Greg, to pay forward the kindness of others.

-The foundation has awarded 42 college academic scholarships totaling $29,500 in Marisa’s name to high school seniors and an additional 20 scholarships for middle school and elementary school students to attend a weeklong summer art camp at Rutgers University’s Zimmerli Art Museum.
+The foundation has awarded 46 college scholarships totaling $33,000 in Marisa’s name to high school seniors and sent 27 elementary and middle school students to a weeklong summer art camp at Rutgers University’s Zimmerli Museum.

 The nonprofit has benefited from dozens of fundraisers, ranging in size from tiny lemonade stands on suburban streets to Greater Middlesex Conference-wide all-star games and tournaments in which student-athletes from the entire league have participated.